 There has never been a time in history better than now to be alive.
-Really.
+Or a better time to try to save the world.
+Really!

 If you live in the “First World” of industrialized nations, you can literally be homeless and sick, and be better off than 87 percent of the rest of the world.